-Service users / Customers Yes Legal / regulatory requirements Yes Council staff Yes Capital programme No Partners Yes Work location / building No Other Council Services Yes Contracts / procurement No Corporate (enabling) support No Information technology (IT) No Other (specify) No Other (specify) PIU Yes scoping needs to be undertaken considering priorities identified by discovery work with the Local Government Association and the newly established Early Years Development Board.
+Legal / regulatory requirements Yes

+Capital programme No

+Work location / building No

+Contracts / procurement No

+Information technology (IT) No

+Other (specify) Yes

+PIU

 The Education and Learning Partnership Board would be key in coproducing a refreshed approach, which would be in place and operational for the Academic Year 2023/24.
-In relation to Early Years,
+In relation to Early Years, scoping needs to be undertaken considering priorities identified by discovery work with the Local Government Association and the newly established Early Years Development Board.